eaw-pid/python-p3-final-project-cli/README.md

-# Phase 3 CLI+ORM Project Template
+# Phase 3 CLI + ORM Project

+## Junior Hockey House League Roster

-## Learning Goals
+## Description

-- Discuss the basic directory structure of a CLI.
-- Outline the first steps in building a CLI.

----
+This is a command line interface (CLI) application to explore the relationship between hockey teams and their players.
+It represents a one-to-many relationship between the teams and their players.

 ## Introduction